 The Truth About RAM Speeds

 First, you need to know that both AMD and Intel architecture is fundamentally different from each other.
 This causes a measurable impact on the RAM performance and the bandwidth which you are using in the system.
-But when you are using the same amount of RAM, you are not going to see a considerable difference between the two gameplays.
+But when you are using the same amount of RAM, you will not see a considerable difference between the two gameplays.

-The story's main point is that you can buy RAM with a bit more speed, let's say 3,600 Mhz, but this is where you reach the maximum limit of your CPU and GPU.
-After this upgrade of RAM speed, even if you go any further, you are not going to see any change in performance.
+The story's main point is that you can buy RAM with a bit more speed, say 3,600 Mhz, but this is where you reach the maximum limit of your CPU and GPU.
+After this upgrade of RAM speed, even if you go any further, you will not see any change in performance.

 Greater RAM Memory Better Frame Rate

-On the other hand, RAM's memory is directly related to the frame rate which you get on your gameplay.
-This is not just a hoax, and it's the truth.
-A video game takes a bit of your RAM's memory, meaning if you have a low RAM memory, your game will surely lag.
+On the other hand, RAM's memory is directly related to the frame rate you get on your gameplay.
+This is not just a hoax, it's the truth.
+A video game takes a bit of your RAM's memory, meaning if you have a low RAM, your game will indeed lag.
 If you add more memory sticks to your system, the FPS will see an uptick.

 But this is not the case all the time.
-Nowadays, most computers and laptops come with 8GB of RAM.
-You can add more if you want to, but 8GB of RAM is more than enough for playing games and performing multitasking.
-All the games require your system to have a certain amount of RAM, and when it reaches that threshold, no matter how much more RAM sticks you add to your motherboard, the frame rate will remain the same.
+Nowadays, most computers and laptops come with 8GB RAM.
+You can add more if you want to, but 8GB of RAM is more than enough for playing games and multitasking.
+All the games require your system to have a certain amount of random access memory, and when it reaches that threshold, no matter how much more RAM sticks you add to your motherboard, the frame rate will remain the same.

-Thus, if you want to increase the performance of your gaming machine, you do require more RAM, but that doesn't mean you need to purchase a 32GB kit.
-16GB of memory is fair enough to play all AAA titles in their maximum FPS.
+Thus, if you want to increase your gaming machine's performance, you require more RAM, but that doesn't mean you need to purchase a 32GB kit.
+16GB of RAM memory is fair enough to play all AAA titles in their maximum FPS.
 You have to think of your GPU to get the best of the graphics because a graphic card works out all the in-game renders.
 So first preference needs to be on getting the best graphic card in your budget and then RAM with better memory, and lastly, comes the speed of the RAM.

 Different Types Of RAM

-There are mainly four different types of RAM, and all of them are discussed below.
+There are four main types of RAM, all of which are discussed below.

 D-RAM is the hardware used in your computer, which uses the technique of storing each bit of data in a separate passive electronic component present inside the integrated circuit board.
-Each electrical component present in the D-RAM has two states which represent the value in one bit called 0 and 1.
-In this form of RAM, a captivator needs to be put in place in order to keep the information bits refreshed.
+Each electrical component in the D-RAM has two states representing the value in one bit called 0 and 1.
+In this form of RAM, a captivator must be put in place to keep the information bits refreshed.

 In case these bits are not refreshed timely, they will fade away.
 D-RAM comes with one capacitor and one transistor per bit.
-If we compare this setup with S-RAM, six transistors must perform the same set of tasks.
-Moreover, the capacitors and the transistors used in D-RAM are pretty small, and thus, millions of them are present in a single D-RAM memory stick.
+Six transistors must perform the same tasks if we compare this setup with S-RAM.
+Moreover, the capacitors and the transistors used in D-RAM are pretty small; thus, millions of them are present in a single D-RAM memory stick.

 There are five different types of D-DRAM.

-1 Asynchronous D-RAM: In this type of RAM, the timing of the memory device is controlled asynchronously.
-A specialized controller circuit is used to generate necessary control signals in order to control the refresh time.
-In this memory usage, a CPU needs to calculate the delay in the response of the memory.
+In this type of RAM, the timing of the memory device is controlled asynchronously.
+A specialized controller circuit is used to generate necessary control signals in order to maintain the refresh time.
+In this memory usage, a CPU must calculate the delay in the memory response.

-4 Rambus DRAM (RDRAM): The RDRAM provides a very high data rate over a narrow CPU-memory bus.
-It works with a number of speedup mechanisms such as synchronous memory interface, caching which will take place inside the DRAM chips and the signal timing in this RAM is faster than all of the others.
+The RDRAM provides a very high data rate over a narrow CPU-memory bus.
+It works with several speedup mechanisms such as synchronous memory interface and caching, which will take place inside the DRAM chips, and the signal timing in this RAM is faster than all the others.
 The data bus of Rambus is 8 or 9 bits.

-5 Cache DRAM (CDRAM): The last of the DRAM works on on-chip cache memory, which acts as a high-speed buffer for the main DRAM.
-You cannot use this DRAM all by itself, and you need to use another DRAM from the list in order to take the benefit of CDRAM.
+The last DRAM works on on-chip cache memory, which acts as a high-speed buffer for the main DRAM.
+You cannot use this DRAM all by itself, and you need to use another DRAM from the list to benefit from CDRAM.

-In addition to this, if you are using a computer as your video editing system, then you need at least 16GB of RAM to work with heavy 4k files without any issues.
-You can use 8GB of RAM, but then again, you will stutter while moving in your video's timeline in the editing software.
-Let us know how much RAM your system has, and whether you are satisfied with it or not?
+In addition, if you are using a computer as your video editing system, you need at least 16GB of RAM to work with heavy 4k files without any issues.
+You can use 8GB of RAM, but then again, you will stutter while moving your video's timeline in the editing software.
+Let us know how much RAM your system has and whether you are satisfied with it or not?